Data-Ezequiel17/high-performance-data-streaming/README.md

 \
 **How to view monitoring w/ Promethius and Grafana**

 **STEP 1** - go to grafana dashboard on http://localhost:3000/ and log in username: admin password: admin.
 It will ask you to change password.
-Chnage it to whatever you want.
+Change it to whatever you want.

 **STEP 2** - In grafana go to dashboards and click 'NEW' then 'IMPORT'.
-Enter the dashboard ID '24626' in the second to last box and click 'LOAD'.
+Enter the dashboard ID '24626' (or any id from https://grafana.com/grafana/dashboards/?search=kafka) in the second to last box and click 'LOAD'.
 Then at bottom select 'DS_PROMETHEUS' and then 'IMPORT'.
 Go to dashboard tab and you should see all the metrics available.

 ----------------------------------------------------------------------------------------------------------------------------------------------
 \